 Over the next year, Spectrum continued to grow DOTcom Communications' business, purchasing additional hardware and Clariant server systems to manage the VOIP services.
-However, during this same time, the relationship with Five Nines Ltd. did not meet mutual expectations and Spectrum and Five Nines Ltd. unwound the relationship.
+However, during this same time, the relationship with Five Nines Ltd. did not meet mutual expectations and thereafter, Spectrum and Five Nines Ltd. unwound the relationship.

-This led Spectrum to continue looking for additional revenue sources - through acquisition - and /or capital injections to continue growing the VOIP service offering.
-During the first quarter of 2002 Spectrum agreed to a statutory merger with Nxtec Cable & Wireless ("Nxtec") to leverage its revenue-generating installations in Southeast Asia and Europe.
-The relationship between Spectrum and Nxtec would call for Spectrum's directors and officers to resign, allow Nxtec to appoint its own slate of directors, with Spectrum CEO Sandy Anderson, remaining as the 'NewCo.'
-CEO (http://www.bizjournals.com/southflorida/stories/2002/02/25/daily13.html).
+Spectrum continued looking for additional revenue opportunities and acquisitions to continue growing the VOIP service offering.
+During the first quarter of 2002 Spectrum agreed to a merger with Nxtec Cable & Wireless ("Nxtec") to leverage Nxtec's revenue generating installations in Southeast Asia and Europe.
+The merger between Spectrum and Nxtec called for Spectrum's directors and officers to resign, for Nxtec to appoint its directors, and Spectrum's then current Chief Executive Officer Sandy Anderson, remaining to run the merged company.3

-Inside the third quarter of 2002, the merger was completed and Spectrum became Nxtech Wireless and Cable Systems, Inc. ("NWCS"). - re-domiciled in Las Vegas, NV (http://nvsos.gov/sosentitysearch/corpActions.aspx?lx8nvq=Ryu4k8rLwXqqij4MYxFEpO%253d%253d&CorpName=PURE+HOSPITALITY+SOLUTIONS%2c+INC),and trading under the ticker: NXTH.
+During the third quarter of 2002, the merger was completed and Spectrum changed its name to Nxtech Wireless and Cable Systems, Inc. ("NWCS"), changed its trading symbol to NXTH.BB, and re-domiciled the Company in Las Vegas, NV.4

-NWCS went on to raise an addition \$1,000,000 to acquire additional servers.
-These servers were placed in West Coast installations.
-The Company also leased servers on the East Coast, to acquire additional traffic, as well as doing the same in Costa Rica.
-NWCS also entered into other acquisitions, such as Pro Cable Equipment, Inc. (http://www.thefreelibrary.com/Nxtech+Wireless+%26+Cable+Systems.+Inc.+Signs+Letter+of+Intent+to...-a085063567), leveraging (i) acquired assets, (ii) partnered assets, (iii) investment viability and creditworthiness, and, (iv) revenue streams.
+NWCS was able to raise \$1,000,000 to acquire additional servers to expand the Company's business.
+These servers were located in West Coast installations.
+The Company also leased servers on the East Coast, to acquire additional traffic, including leasing servers in Costa Rica.
+NWCS acquired Pro Cable Equipment, Inc. whereby the benefits of the combination were (i) acquired assets, (ii) partnered assets, (iii) investment viability and creditworthiness, and, (iv) additional revenue streams.5

-With VOIP being a new emerging market, NWCS continued to find capital requirements increasing exponentially.
-The Company eventually aligned with Korean financiers that forged a preferred partnership with a Singapore Conglomerate - Keppel Corp., which would provide NWCS with access to VOIP phones and its China operations.
+During this time, VOIP was becoming a new emerging market opportunity, NWCS continued to find increasing demands on the capital requirements for the Company's operations.
+The Company eventually aligned with Korean financiers that forged a preferred strategic partnership with a Singapore Conglomerate - Keppel Corp., which would provide NWCS with access to VOIP phones and the foundation of its China operations.
 The Company would be able to exclusively distribute VOIP phone products throughout North America.

-Despite generating fluctuating revenues of just under \$1M per year, NWCS continued to run into the same dilemma as its predecessors; a high burn rate, inadequate amount of capital to support the burn rate, and an inability to raise a sufficient amounts of capital to support the development, deployment and growth of a new, cutting edge emerging market - VOIP.
-To this end, the Company determined that it was best to reevaluate its position and seek a less capital intensive strategy, which would still be able to leverage the hardware and software acquired over the prior three years.
+Despite generating revenues of nearly \$1 million per year, NWCS continued to be hurt by slim margins, a high burn rate, inadequate amount of capital to support the Company's burn rate, and an inability to raise a sufficient amounts of capital to support further development, deployment and growth of a new, cutting edge emerging market - VOIP.
+The Company determined that it was required to reevaluate its position within the marketplace and seek a less capital intensive http://nvsos.gov/sosentitysearch/corpActions.aspx?lx8nvq=Ryu4k8rLwXqqij4MYxFEpQ%253d%253d&CorpName =PURE+HOSPITALITY+SOLUTIONS%2c+INC growth strategy, which would still be able to leverage the hardware and software acquired over the prior three years.